Ginger is used across the USA and the world for its amazing benefits. And to economically produce ginger prevention and management of pests is a must.

 Ginger pests affect the appearance, taste, and edibility of ginger.
 Apart from the loss of edible ginger, pests also act as a vector and transmit other diseases which can compromise the safety of your soil.

-Here are few common ginger pests that can affect your ginger, negatively.
+A few common ginger pests that can affect your ginger, negatively are

 1. Ginger Maggots

 The Ginger Maggot is a common ginger pest and is the leading cause of ginger spoilage during the storage phase.

 These maggots are actually the pupae form of a moth.
 Throughout the year, the ginger maggots go through several generations.

 Their eggs are very small (0.025 to 0.03 mm long) while the pupae are 4 to 5 mm long.
 These maggots appear as a pale whitish body accompanied by a blackhead.

 Conditions that entice ginger maggots are dark moist storage areas with temperatures ranging anywhere from 4 to 35℃ (39 to 95℉).